Financial Matters

 In the event that parties cannot agree to a property settlement and the matter does proceed to Court, Nicholes Family Lawyers is experienced in providing representation to clients throughout the court process and can provide advice in relation to the relevant consideration by the court when determining the division of property between parties.
 These considerations are known as a “four step process” which include:

-• Whether the property settlement is just and equitable between the parties.
+• Whether the orders are, in all circumstances, just and equitable between the parties.

 Superannuation